Tuition and Fees

 Who pays: Students in classes with required texts

 What’s covered: Texts, assigned readings or other course materials assigned by instructors

 Who pays: Anyone who requests their own transcripts from the Office of Admissions and the Registrar

-- Official transcripts can be issued electronically (secure PDF delivery to an email address) or on special transcript paper in a sealed envelope.
+- Official transcripts can be issued electronically (secure PDF delivery to an email address) or on special transcript paper in a sealed envelope sent by U.S. mail.
 Official transcript requests are handled by Avow Systems Inc. (accessible via UAOnline) and by the Office of Admissions and the Registrar.
 Electronic transcripts can be delivered within minutes of the request as long as there are no holds on the student account.
-Processing time for paper transcripts is normally three to five business days; they are sent via U.S. mail.
+Processing time for paper transcripts is normally three to five business days.

 Transcript requests are processed as they are received and cannot be held for grades or degrees.